ZuBB/portage3/README.md

 I am in process of learning how databases/sql works.
 To make this process more interesting I am trying to put portage tree (all of it) and related info into database.

-For now its a pet project but if it will look solid and fast would be nice to have it as default PM in Gentoo
+For now its a pet project but if it will look solid and fast would be nice to have it as new PM in Gentoo

 Installation